geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 And you don't have to deal with, like, loading a DLL, which is absurdly slow.
 I mean, just the amount of syscalls that DLLopen is going to make.
 So now you're making one syscall, and in fact, you don't even really have to make that syscall.
-You could just map a huge chunk of memory and do a...
+You could just map a huge chunk of memory and do a..
-But, uh...
+But, uh..
 Yeah, no, I mean, 1 mmap is still a lot better than DL Open, so.
 Yeah, if somebody can get Windows working on any backend and add it to GitHub CI, $200, that's a great new bounty.
 What test to put in the CI?